Scott Dierking

-Scott Dierking (born May 24, 1955) is a former running back in the National Football League (NFL).
-He played for the New York Jets from 1977-1983 after being drafted in Round 4 of the 1977 NFL Draft.
+Scott Edward Dierking (born May 24, 1955) is an American former professional football player who was a running back in the National Football League (NFL).
+He played for the New York Jets from 1977 to 1983 after being selected in the fourth round of the 1977 NFL draft.

 College career

 Before his NFL career, he played for Purdue University.
 In 1976, Dierking was named First-team All-Big Ten Conference.